Tiger Mountain (Washington)

 Tiger Mountain is a mountain in the U.S. state of Washington.
 It is at the center of the Issaquah Alps, a small range in the Eastside region of King County, Washington southeast of Seattle.
-The mountain is part of a designated protected area, the Tiger Mountain State Forest, and has several recreational areas used for hiking, mountain biking, and paragliding.
+The mountain is largely encompassed by the Tiger Mountain State Forest and has several recreational areas used for hiking, mountain biking, and paragliding.

 Characteristics

 The mountain has six peaks in the center of the Issaquah Alps, forming a 13500 acre triangle between Interstate 90 (I-90) on the north, Issaquah-Hobart Road on the southwest, and State Route 18 (SR 18) on the southeast.
 Immediately to the west is Squak Mountain followed by Cougar Mountain, while to the southeast are McDonald and Taylor Mountains, and Rattlesnake Ridge.

 Tiger Mountain State Forest

 Tiger Mountain State Forest was established in 1981.
 In 1989, the entire Issaquah Plateau in the northwest corner was designated as a conservation area, the West Tiger Mountain Natural Resources Conservation Area, accessed by a large trailhead at Exit 20 on I-90.
-It is 13,745-acres.
+It is 13,745 acres.

 A popular trail leads to the bald summit of West Tiger #3, with a panoramic view of Seattle and points to the south and east.
 It is a 6.2 mi hike, round-trip, with an elevation change of about 2000 ft.
 The nearby peaks of West Tiger #2 and West Tiger #1 provide essentially the same view, but with fewer obstructions.

 State Route 18 runs between Tiger and Taylor mountains, reaching an elevation of 1375 ft.
 This stretch of the highway is commonly referred to as the "Tiger Mountain Summit" in local traffic reports.
 Another major trailhead is located at this summit.
 The trail provides access to South Tiger Mountain with limited views, Middle Tiger Mountain with a 45-degree window looking down on the Cedar Hills Landfill, and East Tiger Mountain with a panoramic view south toward Mount Rainier.

 Many trails on Tiger Mountain have wide beds and slope very gently because they are built on the remnants of 1920s logging railroads, long after the rails and crossties were salvaged in the Great Depression.
 Near Middle Tiger Mountain is the site of a fatal 1924 train wreck where artifacts can still be seen.

 In the most remote part of the forest, 15 Mile Creek (a tributary of Issaquah Creek) arises in the pass between East and West Tiger.
 The creek carves a miniature "Grand Canyon" through sandstone.

 Much of Tiger Mountain is owned or managed by the Washington State Department of Natural Resources.

 The popular Tradition Lake loop trail is located on the northwest edge of the mountain.
 It is accessible via the High Point trailhead off of Interstate 90 in Washington.